-Our innovative employability service closes the gaps in employment and training between young people from disadvantage backgrounds and their better-off peers in Scotland.
+Our employability programmes are specifically designed for young people in Scotland aged 16-24 who are not in work, education or training, facing long term unemployment and/or disadvantage.
+Our innovative support closes the gaps in employment and training between young people from disadvantage backgrounds and their better-off peers.

 Supports participants to build aspiration, motivation and self-confidence while developing key employability skills.